Does your body snap, crackle and pop?

 “It seems that athletes and active patients do not give enough attention to flexibility,” says Dr. Mark Neault, orthopedic surgeon with Advocate Condell Medical Center in Libertyville, Ill.
 “Tight tissue around the hip is the most common cause for this.
 As we see the population becoming more active, we can see an increased incidence of this issue.”

 Snapping hip syndrome affects people who usually bend their hips repeatedly.
-Young children are vulnerable, as well, because their legs are constantly growing; muscles around their hip joints are tight, which causes the hip to crack, expresses the AAOS.
+Young children are vulnerable, as well, because their legs are constantly growing.
+Muscles around their hip joints are tight, which causes the hip to crack, the AAOS says.

 Snapping can happen to both hips or just one.
 Based on a 2015 study in the journal of Sports Medicine and Arthroscopy, the popping sensation often takes place on the outside of the hip; your iliotibial band transfers over your “greater trochanter” when you flex your hip or rotate it both internally and externally.
 The front and back of your hips are also frequent snapping areas.

-To limit your chances of experiencing snapping hip syndrome, Dr. Neault emphasizes pre-activity and post-activity stretching with foam rolling, since overuse is a frequent trigger for this condition.
+To limit your chances of experiencing snapping hip syndrome, Dr. Neault emphasizes stretching before and after activities because overuse is a frequent trigger for this condition.
 In painful cases, you can seek early intervention by going to physical therapy to help prevent symptoms from becoming worse.

 “Prevention is key, and this can be done without the assistance of a medical professional if you maintain your flexibility and monitor for excess activity.
 Without proper care, the painless cases often become the painful,” he says.

 Do your popping hips cause extra discomfort?
-Click here to visit an orthopedic physician or physical therapist near you.
+Click here to take a hip and keep pain assessement.

 About the Author